History of Ajax, Ontario: CMHC

 Meanwhile, Finley focused on population growth by creating new housing subdivisions.
 For each parcel of land to be designated as a subdivision, he ensured the availability of water distribution, sewage, electricity, and roads.
 As soon as this was done, he awarded contracts for construction of the houses.
 The first subdivision included Kings Crescent, Burcher Road, Exeter Street, and Wishbone Crescent.
 The houses there, built during 1947–1948, were like the ones built during the war, but featured improved design and better quality.
 The next housing sites were located along the Admiral Road, Woodhouse Crescent, Parry Road, Roosevelt Avenue, and Rideout Street.

 For constitutional and financial reasons, CMHC did not want to get involved in running a municipality, and started negotiations with provincial and local political bodies to grant Ajax a municipal status.
 Meanwhile, the Township of Pickering and the Ontario County demanded that federal agencies reimburse them for the services rendered to Ajax during wartime.
 The contemporary Ontario law did not allow municipalities to negotiate financial matters directly with the federal government or federal agencies.
 The CMHC eventually paid $24,000 to the Township and the county.

-CMHC planned a 18,000 sq. ft. shopping center on the west side of Harwood Avenue, between Station Street in north and Hunt Street in south.
-Member of Parliament Walter C. Thomson announced the plan in a press release, and the $187,630 construction contract was awarded to Moir Construction company of St. Catherines in September 1950.
+CMHC planned an 18,000 sq. ft. shopping center on the west side of Harwood Avenue, between Station Street in north and Hunt Street in south.
+Member of Parliament Walter C. Thomson announced the plan in a press release, and the $187,630 construction contract was awarded to Moir Construction company of St. Catharines in September 1950.
 The contractor was expected to begin the work in two weeks and complete it in six months.
 However, a severe scarcity of steel and other metals delayed the construction.
 The production of these metals had been directed to military supplies during the wartime, and there was a rapid increase in their demand for civilian uses after the war, especially from the automobile sector.
 In a September 1951 letter to S. A. Gitterman, CMHC's Chief, Architectural Division, Finley requested the authorization to buy steel at a premium of about $100 per ton.
 He estimated that CMHC was losing over $2,000 per month in revenue because of the delay, and expressed fear that they may lose their most important tenant – the Hudson's Bay Company.
 The shopping center officially opened on 22 August 1952.